If you or someone you love is concerned, or maybe just curious, about Alzheimer’s disease, a simple memory-screening test may be what you need.

 “What we find is that because of a lot of the stigma of Alzheimer’s disease, the denial and the fear of it, people are not talking to their doctors about memory problems they might be having,” said Carol Steinberg, executive vice president of the Alzheimer’s Foundation of America.

 Every year during Alzheimer’s Awareness Month in November, the Alzheimer’s Foundation of America sponsors a National Memory Screening Day.
-This is done at participating sites, including Homewatch CareGivers’ locations, which offers dementia home care to those in need.
-Nov.
-15, 2011 was National Memory Screening Day.
+The 5-minute test is done at participating sites on National Memory Screening Day.

 Ms. Steinberg said that anyone could take the test.
 “There might be a family history of Alzheimer’s disease or they might want to check now for future comparison,” she said.
 “It’s free, non-invasive and the results do not represent a diagnosis.
 We encourage a full medical evaluation because it might be something else that is treatable.”

 In fact, Ms. Steinberg said that some people have come to a screening and followed up with their doctor and found that their symptoms turned out to be a vitamin deficiency or something else.
 “Then their fears of Alzheimer’s disease were mitigated,” she said.